anthonykcwi/noteForGithub/pull-request.md

 7. Typical workflow

       1. Creates the feature in a dedicated branch in local repository
       2. Pushes branch to a public repository
       3. File a pull request
       4. Team review, discuss and alter the codes
       5. Project maintainer merges the feature into official repository
-   6. close the pull request
+      6. Close the pull request
 8.